1. Once I retire, when will I get my first retirement check?

 Once you realize this has happened, contact us immediately.
 If the financial institution has already returned your deposit, we’ll send a replacement check to your mailing address.
 If the check has not yet been returned, we’ll monitor and mail you a check once the funds are returned.

-8. Will I get a cost-of-living adjustment this year?
+8. When will I get a cost-of-living adjustment?

 Your Cost-of-Living-Adjustment, or COLA, is a benefit to ensure the value of money at retirement keeps up with the rate of inflation.
-The 2022 COLA was announced in late February and takes effect on your May 1 retirement check.
+The COLA begins the second calendar year of your retirement and appears on your May 1 retirement check.
+How Much Will My COLA Be?